 As you'd expect, this SW variant drives just as its saloon stablemate does.
 The hardware certainly looks promising here.
 There's a proper multi-link rear suspension set-up and a strong crop of engines from which buyers can choose.
 The previous generation 508 SW was launched with an all-diesel line-up, but a lot's changed since then and today, a car in this class needs strong petrol provision too - which it gets in this case courtesy of a couple of 1.6-litre turbo petrol units, developing either 180hp or 225hp.
-There's also a 130hp 1.5-litre diesel and 160hp and 180hp 2.0 diesels.
-Only the 1.5 diesel gets a six-speed manual gearbox; the others must be ordered with an eight-speed automatic.
+There's also a 130hp 1.5-litre diesel.
+All models now come with an EAT8 8-speed auto gearbox.
 Peugeot can also offer you a plug-in hybrid version which uses a 1.6-litre petrol turbo engine mated to an 80kW electric motor, the resulting package offering a combined total output of 225hp.
-At the wheel, you're positioned in front of an improved version of Peugeot's i-Cockpit dashboard layout, which as usual, sees you looking over the rim of the steering wheel at the instrument dials, rather than conventionally through it.
+Rest to 62mph takes 8.3s en route to 155mph.
+If you want to go faster in a 508 SW Hybrid, you'll need the Peugeot Sport Engineered 360hp 4WD version, which trims the 0-62mph time to just 5.2s.
+At the wheel of any 508 SW, you're positioned in front of a further improved version of Peugeot's i-Cockpit dashboard layout, which as usual, sees you looking over the rim of the steering wheel at the instrument dials, rather than conventionally through it.
 And as usual, the leather-stitched tiller in question is a small, grippy thing which gives you the illusion of greater interaction with the car.
 Or maybe it won't be an illusion.
 Higher-spec models are fitted out with adaptive damping.
 And all variants get the usual drive modes system, which adapts steering, throttle and gear change timings to the way you want to drive.

 Peugeot usually specialises in extremely efficient running cost returns and this 508 SW is no different in that regard.
-The base 1.5 BlueHDi 130 variant in manual form manages up to 63.6mpg on the WLTP combined cycle and puts out just 94g/km of NEDC-rated CO2.
+Let's get to the WLP-rated figures.
+The base 1.5 BlueHDi 130 EAT8 variant manages up to 62mpg on the WLTP combined cycle and puts out 121g/km of CO2.
 For the 2.0 BlueHDi diesel 160 EAT8 variant, the figures are up to 52.9mpg and up to 110g/km.
-And for the top 2.0 BlueHDi diesel 180 EAT8 version, you're looking at are up to 50.3mpg and up to 109g/km.
 Want petrol power?
-Well for the 1.6 PureTech 225 petrol unit with its EAT8 auto transmission, the figures are up to 44.0mpg on the combined cycle and 114g/km of CO2.
-For the perkier 225hp version of this engine, it's 42.2mpg and 119g/km.
-For really frugal running cost returns though, you'll need the clever hybrid plug-in variant.
+Well for the 1.6 PureTech 225 petrol unit with its EAT8 auto transmission, the figures are up to 44.0mpg on the combined cycle and 140g/km of CO2.
+For the perkier 225hp version of this engine, it's 42.2mpg and 158g/km.
+For really frugal running cost returns though, you'll need the clever hybrid plug-in variant, which returns up to 235.4mpg on the combined cycle.
 This uses an 11.8kWh battery which can be fully charged in under two hours using a standard 7kW Wallbox.
 Once that's done, an all-electric WLTP-rated driving range of between 30-39 miles is possible.
-Even better news is the 39g/km CO2 reading applied to this model, which means that it attracts a Benefit-in-Kind rate for company car drivers of just 10%.
+Even better news is the CO2 reading applied to this model, up to 29g/km, which means that it attracts a Benefit-in-Kind rate for company car drivers of just 10%.
+The faster PSE Hybrid4 model manages 138.9mpg and 46g/km.
 Of course running costs are about a lot more than just fuel economy and CO2 readings, so what else are you going to need to know?
 Well, there's the usual unremarkable three year/60,000-mile warranty.
 And if you are paying for maintenance work, you can budget ahead for it by taking up Peugeot's 'Service Plan' that for a fixed monthly fee, can cover you for up to 50,000 miles of motoring over either three or five years.

 |Warrington Motors Fiat, Peugeot and Vauxhall|